 - Study the epidemiology of critical illness in children

-Admission data: The demographic and clinical data on all admissions, collated by PICANet, allows comparison of PICU activity at a local level with national benchmarks such as PCCS Standards.
+- PICU Admission data: The demographic and clinical data on all children admitted allows comparison of PICU activity at a local level with national benchmarks such as PCCS Standards.
 This dataset provides an important evidence base on outcomes, processes and structures that permits planning for future practice, audit and interventions.

 The Paediatric Intensive Care Audit Network (PICANet) was established in 2001 by the Universities of Leeds, Leicester and Sheffield with the support of the paediatric intensive care community and their active support continues to be a key component of our successful progress.